World University of Design Confers First-ever Srijan Shakti Awards to Six Women Designers - www.lokmattimes.com

 World University of Design Confers First-ever Srijan Shakti Awards to Six Women Designers

-PNN New Delhi [India], March 13: Sonipat-based World University of Design has conferred first-ever Srijan Shakti Awards to six ...
+Sonipat-based World University of Design has conferred the first-ever Srijan Shakti Awards to six women designers to honour their ...

-New Delhi [India], March 13: Sonipat-based World University of Design has conferred first-ever Srijan Shakti Awards to six women designers to honor their contributions in the creative domain.
+Sonipat-based World University of Design has conferred the first-ever Srijan Shakti Awards to six women designers to honour their contributions to the creative domain.
 The winners include Shambhavi Gupta from Incedo, an engineering services company; Sonal Tuli from Within, a multi-disciplinary studio; Jaya Kanwar, Founder Director at Anhad and Senior Manager at Accenture; Preksha Baid, founder of design studio Y-walls Design; Aditi Vitasta Dhar, Founder Director at Vitasta lifestyle and accessory design; and Anushka Das, Founder, Kalpavriksh Design.

 On the occasion, a dialogue by prominent thought leaders was held on the past, present, and future roles of women in the design industry.
 The six panelists explored the challenges, opportunities, and responsibilities associated with gender-biased design practices, and discussed how the design industry can better address the needs of women in and through these practices.